Engineering Student Resume Examples

 Interests

-Most candidates write their interests as a filler on the resume.
-Recruiters often find resumes with interest sections that include information such as reading books, cycling, collecting dried flowers, etc that does not add any value to your job as an engineer – you should avoid them at all costs.
+Most candidates list their interests as filler on their resume.
+Recruiters often find resumes with interest sections that include information such as reading books, cycling, collecting dried flowers, etc., that do not add any value to your job as an engineer – you should avoid them at all costs.

 Complement Your Resume with A Cover Letter

-A cover letter explains why you are interested in the company and how you will be a great fit for the job.
+A cover letter explains why you are interested in the company and how you will be an excellent fit for the job.
 It is sent along with your resume.
 Even if the employer does not ask for one, as you’re applying for an entry-level engineering job with minimum experience, a cover letter would be a great way to get their attention.

 Keep your cover letter to one page – body text to about 3 to 4 paragraphs.
-Describe the most important issues you could solve for the employer in your first paragraph – use the second paragraph to explain how you used your expertise and academic knowledge in your internship – in the last paragraph, state any particular interest in joining the organization.
+Describe the most critical issues you could solve for the employer in your first paragraph – use the second paragraph to explain how you used your expertise and academic knowledge in your internship – in the last section, state any particular interest in joining the organization.